ashutoshmjain/gita/src/ananta.md

 > `Hari` is infinite, and his narratives are endless.
 >
->  His stories are spoken, and enjoyed by all saints — in numerous forms, and even more styles.
+>  His stories are spoken, and relished by all saints — in numerous forms, and even more styles.
 >
 > <sup> Hari (हरि ) [Definition](https://sanskritdictionary.com/hari/279877/1) : m. (especially) Name of viṣṇu-kṛṣṇa- (in this sense thought by some to be derived from hṛ-,"to take away or remove evil or sin")  etc. </sup>

-`Hari` means the one who removes darkness, and obstacles.
+Thus, by definition,`Hari` means the one who removes darkness, and obstacles.
 One who paves the path for true success by removing illusions.
-In `Rig Veda`, `Hari` is considered the first of all divine forces —  a synonym for `Vishnu` , and all his incarnations. `Vishnu`, through his incarnations, takes consciousness to ever higher levels with knowledge, intelligence and strength.
+In `Rig Veda`, `Hari` is considered the first of all divine forces —  a synonym for `Vishnu` , and all his incarnations. `Vishnu`, through his incarnations, takes consciousness to ever higher levels.
+He does so  with knowledge and  intelligence, the source of his strength.
 From `Matsyavtara` to `Krishna`, `Vishnu's` incarnations kick-start a progression in civilization.

 <sup>  Quote from [wikipedia](https://en.wikipedia.org/wiki/Dashavatara) ...</sup>